How to Choose the Thickness of PCB

 3. Material selection: Different materials have varying thickness characteristics, and selecting different materials can impact the thickness of the circuit board.

-4. Operating environment: In harsh environments, thin or flexible boards may not be the most suitable choice.
-Similarly, thicker copper traces have larger thermal mass and they are less thermally stable when exposed to high currents, which makes them less suitable for temperature changes.
+4. Operating environment: In harsh environments (e.g., high vibration or mechanical stress), thin or flexible boards may not be the most suitable choice.
+Thicker copper traces, however, have greater thermal mass and better heat dissipation, making them more suitable for high currents and temperature variations.

 5. Copper Thickness: The overall thickness of the PCB is influenced by the thickness of the copper layers it has.
 Thicker copper layers, such as 2 ounces or 3 ounces of copper, have a greater impact on the overall thickness compared to thinner copper layers.
 Contribute more than one ounce of copper.